LOXIUSCONSTRACTIONCOMPANY/documentation/content/applications/hr/employees/certifications.rst

 this scenario, it is beneficial to view the certifications by expiration status.

 To do so, navigate to :menuselection:`Employees app --> Reporting --> Certifications`.
-Next, click the :icon:`fa-caret-down` :guilabel:`(down arrow)` in the search bar, then click :guilabel:`Add Custom Group`, revealing a drop-down menu.
+Next, click the :icon:`fa-caret-down` :guilabel:`(Toggle Search Panel)` icon in the search bar, then click :guilabel:`Add Custom Group`  :icon:`fa-caret-down`, revealing a drop-down menu.
 Click :guilabel:`Expiration Status`, then click away from the drop-down menu to close it.

 After doing so, all the certifications are organized by status, starting with :guilabel:`Expired` certifications, then certifications that are :guilabel:`Expiring` soon (within the next 90 days), and lastly, certifications that are still :guilabel:`Valid`.

-This view provides an easy way to see which employees have certifications that are going to expire soon, to determine which employees need to take action to keep their certifications current.
+This view provides a way to see which employees have certifications that are going to expire soon, to determine which employees need to take action to keep their certifications current.

 .. image:: certifications/status.png
-   :align: center
    :alt: The list of employee certifications, grouped by status.

 .. _employees/certifications-form: